 The polyethylene socket in a traditional shoulder replacement is often cemented to the bone surrounding it, at least in part, so that fixation to the bone is immediate.
 The prosthetic ball has a stem that is usually placed inside the humerus without the need for cement.
 In most cases, the design of the stem prosthesis promotes, osseointegration, in which the patient's natural bone grows into the prosthetic material.

 Surgeons from Hospital for Special Surgery designed a special implant called the Comprehensive Primary Shoulder System (see Figure 4), with a cobalt-chrome or titanium ball and a titanium stem.
 The system's specialized ball component creates a new humeral head that conforms to the patient’s exact anatomy.
 The ball, stem and socket all fit together in ways that provide a more customized fit.
+(Find a surgeon at HSS who performs anatomic total shoulder replacement.)

 The components are still metal and plastic, but reversed: The metal ball is attached to the patient's existing socket, and a new plastic socket is attached to the patient's upper humerus, which formerly included the natural ball of the anatomic shoulder.

 The stem is designed to be cementless to promote the ingrowth of bone into the prosthesis.
 The plastic socket also features a metal peg that allows the patient's natural bone to grow into the implant.
 The Comprehensive Reverse Shoulder System (see Figure 6), also designed by HSS surgeons, is entirely cementless.
 Both sides of the joint feature the ability for natural bone to grow into, and become integrated with the implant.
+(Find a surgeon at HSS who performs reverse total shoulder replacement.)

 Complications are rare in total shoulder replacement, but can include: